-CCJPA is managing a CalSTA-led, multi-agency initiative to research, develop and implement an Integrated Travel Program (Cal ITP) that will enable California residents and visitors to plan and pay for travel across multiple modes of transportation, including bus, metro, light and intercity rail, paratransit, bike hire, and ride-hailing services in California.
+CCJPA is managing a CalSTA and Caltrans DRMT-led, multi-agency initiative to research, develop and implement an Integrated Travel Program (Cal ITP) that will enable California residents and visitors to plan and pay for travel across multiple modes of transportation, including bus, metro, light and intercity rail, paratransit, bike hire, and ride-hailing services in California.
 With the help of dedicated Caltrans staff leading integration, the CCJPA is fiscally and programmatically supporting these critical objectives.
-Prior to FY 2020-21, a Market Sounding and Feasibility Study will be complete, and a Business Case start to be developed in Spring 2020.
-Initial phase of Cal ITP will involve pilots with select public and private transportation operators focusing on payment and/or mobility data implementation.
-The California Intercity Passenger Rail system is expected to begin a Cal ITP payment system upgrade sometime in 2020, prior to the effective date of the FY 2020-21 Business Plan.
+While the first year of the project was spent developing the work program, 2020 was spent further building capacity in following standards and building upon scale of data systems, hardware, and software that would need to be in place to support early pilots.
+The latter half of 2020 was also spent developing Minimum Viable Projects (MVP) with selected transit operators.
+During this fiscal year, the California Intercity Passenger Rail system is expected to begin a Cal ITP payment system upgrade in a MVP approach which builds upon other prior MVP developments in California.
+As well, the funding grant and responsibilities for Cal-ITP are expanding into a program approach that requires a future entity or collection of partner entities to deliver on this key State level objective.
+To that end, CCJPA is working with CalSTA/Caltrans DRMT to explore governance options that can emerge handed off from CCJPA's fiscal oversight of Cal-ITP.